-We also liked the fact that the bar attracts a large number of locals, including blue and white collar workers, even though about half the guests were tourists.
-The atmosphere is very cosy and friendly, and we got involved in two quick chats with locals, one being about the enormous size (12cm thick, 40cm diameter) of the Tortilla Espanola the chef had prepared for the day, the other being about recommendations to us what else to order (we were actually full after sharing the two tapas, even though the Pimientos de Padron, the gambas, and frankly all the rest looked delicious.
+We also liked the fact that the bar attracts a large number of locals, including blue and white collar workers, even though about half the guests were tourists when we visited.
+The atmosphere is very relaxed and friendly.
+We got involved in two quick chats with locals, one being about the enormous size (12cm thick, 40cm diameter) of the Tortilla Espanola the chef had prepared for the day and how it could perhaps be a way for the chef to compensate for other things not quite as huge, the other being about recommendations on what else to order.
+It turned out that we were actually full after sharing just these two tapas, even though the Pimientos de Padron, the gambas, and frankly nearly all the rest looked delicious.
+We were told to avoid the patatas bravas, and looking at them, we’re sure the advice was good.

 There are several trays on the bar that show the whole octopuses before they get sliced up.
-On the wall hangs a black-and-white photo from the early 70ies showing the founders, a nice couple.
+On the wall hangs a black-and-white photo from the early 70s showing the founders, a nice couple in their late twenties.
 Through an opening in the wall you can see into the kitchen behind the bar and watch the cook go about his business.
-We were told by a local to avoid the patatas bravas, and looking at them, we’re sure the advice was good.

-Our other favourite tapas bar is Quimet y Quimet, is tiny and you can’t be shy if you want to make it to the bar before closing time, but everyone is very friendly, some of the guests are clearly regulars, even though the vast majority that day must have been tourists.
-The bar staff joke around with their clients and are very quick and professional.
+Our other favourite tapas bar, Quimet y Quimet, is tiny and you’ll need to show some persistence, if you want to make it through the queue to the bar before closing time.
+But everyone is very friendly, some of the guests are clearly regulars, even though the vast majority on the day we visited were tourists, most of them from Spain or other Spanish-speaking countries.
+The bar staff joke around around with their clients and are very quick and professional.